Skip to content

 “There was a time where I ended up having to drive to Utah for my friend because she didn’t have any family, and her husband had been in a major workplace accident.
 I drove her sister, her dad up, and we stayed with her for the week.
 When you’re in a situation like that, it’s hard to get ahead of things that you need to turn in as well, so they were very nice and very accepting.”

-Daxton estimates that she spends about five to seven hours a week on school.
+Daxton estimated that she spends about five to seven hours a week on school.
 Being in the Pacific time zone can be a challenge, but she has been able to manage the two-hour time difference well.

 “I would have to keep remembering that my cutoff is not midnight, and it’s 9:59 instead,” she says. “[Instructors] were pretty consistent about having deadlines typically Friday.
 I think it was relatively easy to keep up and know when things were due.
 It would be only difficult if I waited till the last minute and then I didn’t have that extra two hours.
 But the professors were all very responsive.”